Guru & Avalokiteshvara: The Remainder of the Text

 In the white jasmine garden of the method of Dharma of the Triumphant Mind-Treasure (Manjushri), may the blossoms of explanation and accomplishment burst forth through the myriad-fold brilliance of the youthful new moon of my excellent deeds, as illustrated by this.

-The triumphant mind-treasure of Manjushri – so the combination of compassion and wisdom.
+The triumphant mind-treasure of Manjushri – the combination of compassion and wisdom.

-And what is growing in this beautiful moonlight of bodhichitta is explanation and accomplishment.
-So we’re teaching and acting in a way to help others to accomplish these spiritual goals.
+What is growing in this beautiful moonlight of bodhichitta is explanation and accomplishment.
+We’re teaching and acting in a way to help others to accomplish these spiritual goals.

-And this will grow like the youthful new moon – again a symbol of bodhichitta – getting larger and larger, greater and greater, through my excellent deeds.
-So my deeds will be like this growing new moon.
+This will grow like the youthful new moon – again a symbol of bodhichitta – getting larger and larger, greater and greater, through my excellent deeds.
+My deeds will be like this growing new moon.
 Very poetical.

 And by making everything propitious thereby on the face of our great Earth,